Chip Lindsey

-Chip Lindsey (born September 9, 1974) is an American college football coach and former player who is currently the offensive coordinator and quarterbacks coach at the University of North Carolina at Chapel Hill.
-He served as the head coach at Troy University from 2019–2021.
-Lindsey was previously the quarterbacks coach at Troy during the 2010 season.
-Lindsey has also previously served as the offensive coordinator at the University of Southern Mississippi (2014–2015), Arizona State University (2016) Auburn University (2017–2018), and UCF (2022).
+Chip Lindsey (born September 9, 1974) is an American college football coach and former player.
+He is the offensive coordinator and quarterbacks coach for the University of Michigan, positions he will hold in 2025.
+He served as the head football coach at Troy University from 2019 to 2021.
+Lindsey was the quarterbacks coach at Troy during the 2010 season.
+Lindsey has also served as the offensive coordinator at the University of Southern Mississippi (2014–2015), Arizona State University (2016), Auburn University (2017–2018), the University of Central Florida (2022), and the University of North Carolina (2023–2024).

 Early life and education

 Lindsey played three sports and graduated from Bob Jones High School in Madison, Alabama in 1992 and played football at University of North Alabama under then-head coach Bobby Wallace, before transferring to the University of Alabama located in Tuscaloosa, Alabama, and earned his bachelor's degree in history and English in 1997.